Specialist travel insurance for people with liver failure

 If you are able to manage your condition, there’s no reason why you shouldn’t be able to have a relaxing holiday with family and friends.
 However, making a few preparations ahead of your break can help you enjoy your time away even more.

 As we mentioned previously, it is essential that your doctor is aware of your travel plans and is happy for you to go.
-You should speak to you doctor at least 6-8 weeks before you want to travel, so that you have plenty of time to make any extra arrangements that may be necessary.
+You should speak to your doctor at least 6-8 weeks before you want to travel so that you have plenty of time to make any extra arrangements that may be necessary.